go-skynet/localai-website/content/models/_index.en.md

 By under any circumstances LocalAI and any developer is not responsible for the models in this gallery, as CI is just indexing them and providing a convenient way to install with an automatic configuration with a consistent API.
 Don't install models from authors you don't trust, and, check the appropriate license for your use case.
 Models are automatically indexed and hosted on huggingface (https://huggingface.co/).
 For any issue with the models, please open an issue on the model gallery repository if it's a LocalAI misconfiguration, otherwise refer to the huggingface repository.
 If you think a model should not be listed, please reach to us and we will remove it from the gallery.
 {{% /notice %}}

+{{% notice note %}}

+There is no documentation yet on how to build a gallery or a repository - but you can find an example in the [model-gallery](https://github.com/go-skynet/model-gallery) repository.

+{{% /notice %}}

 ### List Models

 To list all the available models, use the `/models/available` endpoint: